 "I think we all know that Idaho has the strictest abortion bans in the country,” Wintrow said.
 “It is criminal, it is totally banned, and this bill adds insult to injury in my estimation.”

-But Sen. Todd Lakey, a Republican and a co-sponsor of the bill, said it will “help protect our kids.
+But Sen. Todd Lakey, a Republican, said the legislation will “help protect our kids.
 It does help prevent and protect against abortion, especially those that occur without consent of a parent in another state.”

 Rebecca Boone, The Associated Press